Active Substance: levetiracetam

 The medicine can only be obtained with a prescription.

 When Levetiracetam Accord is used on its own, the starting dose is 250 mg twice a day, increasing two weeks later to 500 mg twice a day.
 The dose can be further increased at two-week intervals according to the patient’s response, to a maximum dose of 1,500 mg twice a day.

-When Levetiracetam Accord is added to another anti-epileptic treatment, the starting dose in patients over 12 years weighing more than 50 kg is 500 mg twice a day.
+When Levetiracetam Accord is added to another epilepsy treatment, the starting dose in patients over 12 years weighing more than 50 kg is 500 mg twice a day.
 The daily dose can be increased up to 1,500 mg twice a day.
-In patients aged between six months and 17 years weighing less than 50 kg, the starting dose is 10 mg per kilogram body weight twice a day, which can be increased up to 30 mg/kg twice a day.
+For patients weighing less than 50 kg, the dose depends on body weight.
+Patients who cannot take tablets should be given a solution containing levetiracetam.

 Lower doses are used in patients who have problems with their kidneys (such as older patients).
 Levetiracetam Accord tablets are swallowed with liquid.